Kuki Rebellion of 1917–1919

-The Kuki Rebellion or Anglo-Kuki War, was one of the major tribal revolts during the British colonial rule in India.
+The Kuki Rebellion or Anglo-Kuki War also known as the Kuki Rising (Zou Gal), was a tribal revolt during the British colonial rule in India during World War One.

 It was a rebellion by the Kuki tribes of Manipur, ostensibly to resist their forcible recruitment into labour corps for the First World War.
 From a wider historical perspective, it can also be read as a response to the colonial intrusion into Kuki livelihoods, with new forms of economic relations and land policies, as well as the declining authority of Kuki chiefs.
 The colonial government responded with military operations which burned at least 126 Kuki villages and several food stocks, which the government deemed necessary to suppress the rebellion.
 During 2017–2019, the Kuki community of Manipur arranged centennial commemorations for the event at multiple locations in Manipur.
 Their celebration of the event as a "war" came into contestation by the Meitei and Naga communities of Manipur.